panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 When the button is clicked, `handle` function is invoked and the reference value is incremented: `countRef.current++`.
 The reference value is logged to the console.

-Note that updating the reference value `countRef.current++` doesn't trigger component re-rendering. `'I rendered!'` is logged to console just once, at initial rendering, and no re-rendering happens when the reference is updated.
+Updating the reference value `countRef.current++` doesn't trigger component re-rendering.
+This is demonstrated by the fact that `'I rendered!'` is logged to the console just once, at initial rendering, and no re-rendering happens when the reference is updated.

 Now a reasonable question: what's the main difference between references and state?

 #### Reference and state diff

-Let's reuse the component `LogButtonClicks` from the previous section, but use `useState()` hook to count the number of button clicks:
+Let's reuse the component `LogButtonClicks` from the previous section, but this time use `useState()` hook to count the number of button clicks:

 ```jsx{4,9}
 import { useState } from 'react';